 - The employee must be able to swing on a swing rope to board offshore and structures/vessels.

-- Lift up to 50 pounds without assistance, and 100 pounds with assistance.
+- The employee must regularly lift, move and/or carry up to 50 pounds without assistance and up to 100 pounds with assistance.

 - Specific vision abilities required by this job, including close vision, distance vision, peripheral vision, depth perception and ability to adjust focus.